 This program will be hosted both in-person and online (hybrid).
 This is the registration page to join Matthew Hepburn in person at our Center in Cambridge.
 (Register here if you prefer to attend online.)

 In-person space is limited.
 Registration will close at 12:00 pm on Friday, June 2.
 Walk-in registrations will not be available.
 Please bring a vegetarian lunch or plan to go out during the lunch break.
-Masks are currently required throughout the Center, except while eating.
+Masks will be optional.

 The moment a meditation begins is the moment a practitioner’s intentions are expressed through effort.
 How each one of us applies ourselves to meditation -- whether seated, standing, walking, lying down, or in the midst of daily activities -- will define our experience and the potential for freedom and insight.

 The Buddha’s teachings on how to bring about freedom and insight suggest that each of our periods of meditation should be established on the foundation of the “Four Right Efforts”.
 These include:

 - Cultivating and developing fruitful and wholesome states that have not yet arisen.